CynthiaMugo/alx-low_level_programming/0x00-hello_world/README.md

-This is a c programming hello world readme
+This is a script that runs a C file through the preprocessor and save the result into another file.